bw-hro/sqlitemap/readme.md

 ### Transactions

 **sqlitemap** provides transaction management to ensure data consistency and performance.
 By default, **sqlitemap** does not auto-commit changes for performance reasons, allowing you to group multiple operations into a single transaction.
-When autocommit is used, the begin of a multiple command spanning transaction must be statet explicitly.
+When autocommit is used, the beginning of a multiple command spanning transaction must be stated explicitly.

 #### Explicit Transactions